ncschroeder/LeetCode-Problems/Binary_Tree_Path_Sum_II.md

 ### Difficulty: Medium
 ### [Link](https://leetcode.com/problems/path-sum-ii/)

-The LeetCode name for this problem is just "Path Sum II" but I decided to prefix it with "Binary Tree" to make it clear that this challenge involves paths in a binary tree and not a graph or something else.
+The LeetCode name for this problem is just "Path Sum II" but I decided to prefix it with "Binary Tree" to make it clear that this problem involves paths in a binary tree and not a graph or something else.
 This problem is similar to the problems ["Path Sum"](https://leetcode.com/problems/path-sum/) and ["Path Sum III"](https://leetcode.com/problems/path-sum-iii/), which I solved but didn't include in this repo.

 ### Description